Emergency First Aid Kits

 The only way to control a large traumatic haemorrhage is to pack the wound tightly with Quikclot gauze or, failing that, any large roll of gauze (a wound may take more than 12 feet of gauze) or even a cotton T shirt, and apply pressure.
 Pressure will work to minimize the blood leaking from damaged blood vessels and, hopefully, start the clotting process.
 The fibres of the gauze pack will provide a large surface area for the now sticky blood to clot further, as long as the damaged area is kept immobile.

 You might like to toss a few medical examination gloves in your carry-with first aid kit.
-Sterility is not a prime issue at this stage of an emergency, so the gloves need not be the skintight sterile surgical type.
+Sterility is not a prime issue at this stage of an emergency, so the gloves need not be the tight sterile surgical type.
 Do get a slightly larger size than your usual glove size as they can be a struggle to get on with sweaty hands.
 If you are allergic to latex or corn starch powder get Powder-Free Exam Gloves

 If you have to carry out CPR in the bush, an emergency CPR ventilation mask is compact and much simpler to use than an just an airway with a plastic sheet shield.
 It has a one-way valve, filter and provides an air-tight seal with the face allowing ventilation through both the mouth and nose.
 There are numerous pocket adult CPR masks available but the Laerdal Pocket Mask CPR Barrier Device is one of the better quality ones.
 Buy Now